MichaelZett/zs-identity/README.md

 `gpr.user`/`gpr.key` (a personal access token with `read:packages`) belong in `~/.gradle/gradle.properties`, never in the project.

-After that the application has to do exactly three things; the auto-configuration takes care of everything else:
+After that the application has to do three things (1 to 3); the rest of the list is optional, and the auto-configuration takes care of everything else:

 1. **Declare roles**: a `RoleCatalog` bean holding the domain roles.
 Without it there are only `SYSTEM_ADMIN` and `USER`.
 The `RoleSynchronizer` mirrors the